Which of the following statements is NOT part of the cell theory? | Channels for Pearson+

 1

+Consider the second statement, 'All living organisms are composed of one or more cells.'
+This is also a fundamental part of the cell theory, emphasizing that cells are the building blocks of life.

+Review the third statement, 'The cell is the basic unit of structure and organization in organisms.'
+This statement is consistent with the cell theory, highlighting the role of cells in forming the structure of living organisms.

-Recognize that the statement 'Cells can spontaneously generate from non-living matter' contradicts the principle that all cells arise from pre-existing cells, thus identifying it as the statement that is NOT part of the cell theory.
+Analyze the final statement, 'Cells can spontaneously generate from non-living matter.'
+This statement contradicts the cell theory, as it suggests that cells can form without pre-existing cells, which is not supported by the cell theory.
+Historically, this idea was disproven by experiments such as those conducted by Louis Pasteur.

 Watch next